javascript How to convert String to JSON object

 In the example above,

-• employ object is declared assigned with valid json text.
+• String contains a JSON employ object with valid json text.

-• Printed json text type to console using typeof operators and printed as an object
+• Printed string variable to the console using typeof operators and printed as a string

-• parse Json text and convert to JSON object using inbuilt JSON.parse() method
+• parse string and convert to JSON object using inbuilt JSON.parse() method

-• Console the object type and print an object printed
+• Console the object type and an object printed

 • Printing individual property keys of json objects using jsonobject.key

-if json text is not well-formatted or invalid format, Then it throws SyntaxError: Unexpected token n in JSON at position 1.
+If JSON text is not well-formatted or is invalid format, Then it throws SyntaxError: Unexpected token n in JSON at position 1.

-In the below example, the name property missing ” symbol start.
+To handle such errors, use try and catch block In the below example, the name property missing start "symbol start.

 const employee = '{name": "Franc","department":"sales"}';